This page describes tips, troubleshooting, and known issues that you might find helpful if you run into problems using

 Validate that your disk has a valid master boot record (MBR).

-Run the following command on an instance that is using the persistent boot disk in question:
+Run the following command on an instance that has attached the persistent boot disk, such as /dev/sdb:

 If your MBR is valid, it should have the following last two bytes:

 What does it mean for my instance to be in